zarzouram/notebooklm_notes2md/README.md

 - `standard` (default): Basic Markdown format
 - `obsidian`: Obsidian-compatible Markdown with YAML frontmatter, including:
-  - Document title and extracted tags
+  - Document title and extracted tags (with special formatting for Obsidian compatibility):
+    - Spaces converted to hyphens
+    - Special characters removed
+    - Tags starting with numbers prefixed with 't'
   - Summary formatted as a callout block
   - Citation placeholders (`citekey` and `status` fields)